 With the original and Innovator Edition Gear VR models it was Note 4 or the door.
 With the Consumer Edition there's a broader acceptance of handsets (SGS7, SGS7 edge, SGS6, SGS6 edge, SGS6 edge+, Note 5) with a size-adjustable fit that, assuming Samsung doesn't suddenly inflate the size of its next-gen phones by a marked amount, means even future phones will remain compatible.
 That's one of our initial worries with the earlier model hopefully knocked on the head.

 But that doesn't mean the Gear VR isn't without its share of challenges.
 It's locked to Samsung smartphones rather than the wider Android ecosystem (there are pros and cons to that), the phone hardware isn't as powerful as a dedicated computer system and so there are frame-rate limitations related to refresh rate.
 Plus VR just won't suit all tastes.

 When it comes to content it's also a waiting game for that next big title or experience.
 Not all of which we feel are better in a VR environment.
 Do we really want to be watching immersive, limited resolution movie/theatre experiences?
 It feels like the next wave of 3D: a nice idea, but something that's never been pulled off with true success, not without being a hindrance to some degree.

-And what the Consumer Edition really gets right is the price.
-If you're one of the many who already owns the necessary Samsung phone then for £80 the experience of playing through Land's End makes it worth buying one alone.
-Sure, some other content falls firmly into the "novelty" category, plus not all experiences - we just don't get the need for a VR movie theatre experience, for example - are enthralling by any means.
-But for the handful of the ones that are, the Gear VR makes its mark.
+What the Gear VR Consumer Edition really gets right is the price.
+If you're one of the many who already owns the necessary Samsung phone then the experience of playing through Land's End makes it worth buying one alone.
+Sure, some other content falls firmly into the "novelty" category, plus not all experiences are enthralling by any means.
+But for the handful of the ones that are, the Gear VR makes it mark.